Wings (Pike novel): Plot

 Meanwhile, Laurel's father, Mark, becomes very ill.
 He doesn't improve, with the doctors eventually giving him a week to live.
 Barnes arrives with a higher offer for the property and more paperwork to sign.
 Laurel's mother agrees to the offer, as she needs to pay Mark's medical bills.
 David and Laurel drive out to Barnes' office because Laurel is convinced he's hiding something, and they find a hideous creature chained inside.
 Barnes discovers them and punches David before ordering two lackeys to throw David and Laurel in a river to drown.

-Laurel and David manage to breath underwater by sealing their mouths together, as Laurel exhales oxygen and inhales carbon dioxide.
+Laurel and David manage to breathe underwater by sealing their mouths together, as Laurel exhales oxygen and inhales carbon dioxide.
 They free themselves and go back to David's car.
 Realising that this is bigger than some real estate plot, Laurel tells David they need Tamani.
 After finding him, Tamani explains that Barnes and his lackeys are trolls—primates, like humans—and that they want the land because it contains a gate to Avalon.
 Tamani suspects that Barnes poisoned Laurel's dad to force them into selling, and that Barnes definitely doesn't know Laurel is a faerie, or he wouldn't have tried to drown her.

 David and Laurel drive Tamani to Barnes' office.
 Tamani sneaks in and kills the other trolls by snapping their necks, but Barnes discovers him and shoots him in the leg.
 Whilst he's distracted, Laurel picks up his gun and threatens to shoot him.
 Barnes realises she is a scion and Laurel shoots him in the shoulder.
 She drops the gun in surprise, and Tamani grabs it, but Barnes jumps out a window before Tamani can shoot him.

 Returning to the property, the other sentries take Tamani to Avalon to heal him.
 A Winter faerie, Jamison, is informed about the trolls and tells Laurel to be on her guard.
 He also gives her an elixir that will heal her father and a diamond so her parents don't have to sell the property to pay their bills.
 Laurel gives her father the elixir and tells her parents that she is a faerie.
 She and David share a kiss, and a few weeks later she sees Tamani, healed and back on sentry duty.
 He suggests she stay in the house on the property, but Laurel declines, saying she has to protect her friends and family.